 These Sourdough Croissants are the best croissants ever!
 To have fresh Sourdough Croissants for breakfast, refrigerate them overnight and bake in the morning.

 The difference between Classic Croissants and Sourdough Croissants is the use of the natural yeast in the starter to rise the dough.
-(I did use a smidge of commercial yeast too, more on that later.)
+(You can use a smidge of commercial yeast to help you out, more on that later.)

 I baked over 100 Sourdough Croissants before I was ready to post the recipe.
 The basic ingredients were not hard to nail down, I simply replaced some of the water and flour in the dough with sourdough starter and removed the yeast.